Home » Gluten free » Chicken Stock from Scratch

 Ingredients Needed

-a pot with chicken carcass and vegetables.
+a pot of raw chicken and veggies.

 One of the best parts of making your own chicken stock from scratch is that there’s really no rule about what to put in it, except chicken bones.
 From there, it’s up to you or whatever you have in your fridge.
 It’s a great way to use those veggies that getting just a little too old.
 Some of our standards in homemade chicken stock: